callumhackett/obsidian_polka_theme/README.md

 ## Feature Requests

 [Let me know](https://github.com/callumhackett/obsidian_polka_theme/issues) if you spot any issues or would like extra features, especially new plugin support or code block themes.

-Polka tries to strike a balance between colorful minimalism, simplicity of use and customizability, so its options menu is meant to give you flexibility but not endless control.
-If you're looking to tweak things like heading styles, I recommend that you [create your own CSS snippets](https://help.obsidian.md/Extending+Obsidian/CSS+snippets) but I'm always happy to hear suggestions.

 ## Extras